BenCassidy33/Mashup-Lang/README.md

 - Structs
 - Enums
 - void: no type / void
-- Some and Result types: A wrapper type that has an inner value of a standard type they can either be Some(inner value), None or Ok(inner value), Err
+- Option and Result types: A wrapper type that has an inner value of a standard type they can either be Some(inner value), None or Ok(inner value), Err
 ```

 # Basic Syntax